Last Updated: Apr 23, 2012

 Spinout, one of the site lead administrators, received some harsh criticism from SiD in the letter.
 He made claims that unprovoked attacks by SiD were a large part of the reason for the membership decline.
 He acknowledged that since there are so many NZB sites available for free use user migration was inevitable.
 Not only does a website like this rely on its offerings for the user, in this case much of the offering was in the fellowship that was provided while m3rl1n administrated website.
 According to Sid in the end only the most hard-core users remained and because their numbers were so low there was little sense in attempting to revive the now dead website.

 Merlin’s portal has been an integral and important part of the USENET community for a long number of years.
-And while the site will be messed, there are other alternatives to USENET search.
+And while the site will be messed, there are other alternatives to Merlin’s Portal.
 Although, there may be some community lacking that Merlin’s portal would’ve been able to boast.
 Of course, this does create somewhat of an opportunity for someone with the desire to pick up on a former USENET icon.
 If the right person were to come along with the right technical skills and highly energetic personality Merlin’s portal could be restored to its former glory.